NeVeSpl/NSourceGenerators/README.md

 - `[CodeToString]` attribute can be placed on: classes, structs and methods
 - access to generated string representation is provided through static method: `CodeToStringRepo.GetText("full type name is used as a key")`
+- generated code uses raw string literals ``` that were introduced in C# 11
 ### Demo

 Input